Reactive.Banana.Implementation

 liftIOLater :: IO () -> NetworkDescription ()Source

-action into the NetworkDescription
+Lift an IO action into the NetworkDescription monad,

 but defer its execution until compilation time.

-This can be useful for recursive definitions using MonadFix
+This can be useful for recursive definitions using MonadFix.

 Running event networks